nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Lesson Management

-Weekly recurring or one-off (makeup) lessons are collectively known as `Lesson`.
+Weekly recurring or one-off (makeup) lessons are classified as `Lesson` objects.
 These lessons can be added to any particular student in TAB.
 Added lessons can also be edited and deleted.<br>

 A `Lesson` is represented in the application as shown in the figure below.
 It contains a start `Date`, an end `Date`, a `TimeRange` for the